The Apothecary Shoppe

 The Apothecary Shoppe is an efficient, well-run pharmacy operating in metropolitan Salt Lake City, Utah.
 Owner Kevin Demass is an astute business man and pharmacist eager for information and always proactive in the operation of his business.

 Early on in the Business Coaching process, Kevin recalls his coach pointing out that a significant portion of his business came from a small group of physicians located in a clinic upstairs from the pharmacy.
 At the time, he was confident that he had a good relationship with the providers in the clinic and the thought of losing them seemed a remote and unlikely possibility.
-But that possibility became a reality toward the end of 2011 and into 2012 when the clinic decided to move and open an in-house pharmacy.
-As a result, The Apothecary Shoppe began experiencing a slow but steady decline in volume, which would result in about a 30% loss of business over the course of more than 12 months.
+But that possibility became a reality when the clinic decided to move and open an in-house pharmacy.
+As a result, The Apothecary Shoppe began experiencing a slow but steady decline in volume, which would result in about a 30% loss of business.

 This new business isn’t coming from the hospital next door.
 I had already tapped that business.
 I had to go outside of my comfort zone and talk with prescribers who didn’t know me or my pharmacy well.
 I had to work to get this new business.

 With the help of his business coach, Kevin identified key prescribers and made a commitment to begin marketing directly to prescribers and their staff.
 However, as he saw his prescription volume decreasing, he was also concerned about his labor costs.
 Fortunately, Kevin and his coach had evaluated his labor costs and productivity shortly before volume began to decrease.
 Through that process, they had determined that Kevin’s productivity ratios were good and his labor costs were well controlled—indicative of an efficient, well-scheduled staff.
 Kevin was able to work with his business coach to make small changes in the schedule, minimize disruptions to his staff and keep most of his long-time employees.